corrode/corrode.github.io/content/courses/_index.md

 ## Our Courses

 "**Learning Rust by Counting Words**" isn’t just another basic programming course.
-We show you what makes Rust special, and why how trivial programs can be challenging to write correctly.
+We show you what makes Rust special, and why trivial programs can be challenging to write correctly.
 Almost playfully, you'll learn the fundamentals of Rust, and you'll be able to confidently write your own programs with Rust in the future.